bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 `Query<&Transform>` you have a `Query<(&Transform, &Velocity), With<Enemy>>`?
 Well now you can by using the `Query::transmute_lens` method.
-Query transmutes allow you to change a query into different query types as long as the componenets accessed are a subset of the original query.
+Query transmutes allow you to change a query into different query types as long as the components accessed are a subset of the original query.
 If you do try to access data that is not in the original query, this method will panic.

 ```rust